marcusolsson/goddd/README.md

 - [Domain Driven Design in Go: Part 1](http://www.citerus.se/go-ddd)
 - [Domain Driven Design in Go: Part 2](http://www.citerus.se/part-2-domain-driven-design-in-go)
-- Domain Driven Design in Go: Part 3
+- Domain Driven Design in Go: Part 3 (coming soon)

 The original application uses a external routing service to demonstrate the use of _bounded contexts_.
 For those who are interested, I have ported this service as well: